A panel discussed future NJ adult-use cannabis stores featured Assembly Speaker Craig Coughlin (D-Middlesex).

 He said vape, edible, and drink products would be good to focus on.

-“Really the hardest part is getting local approval,” Mouzon said regarding the cannabis store opening process.
+“Really the hardest part is getting local approval,” Mouzon said regarding the NJ adult-use cannabis store opening process.

 Land-use Planner Charles Latini agreed.
 He noted the issue is rarely discussed.